guillefix/transflower-lightning/README.md

 This data is extracted from a dataset of dance videos.
 More data comming soon.

 You can also ask me for a copy of the MoGlow dataset if you want.
 I'm currently playing with the model, but soon will begin playing again with the data, and organize it more.

+## Community

+You can join [the community discord](https://discord.gg/HQ8Crcw), where we discuss progress in this project, which is part of the umbrella project to explore and develop the intersection between VR and AI.
+See http://metagen.ai